Genobrand™ vs Golden Circle™: The Complete Comparison (2026)

 (Purpose + Promise) × Proof = Lasting Emotional Connection

-Purpose (Core Purpose Statement™): Similar to Why, but with a crucial difference—it's not just your internal belief, it's the shared conviction that unites your organization and your audience.
+Similar to Why, but with a crucial difference—it's not just your internal belief, it's the shared conviction that unites your organization and your audience.
+Expressed in 2-7 words.
 It's not what you believe; it's what you and your customers believe together.

 The multiplication sign is critical.
 Without Proof, everything equals zero.
 The most inspiring Why in the world means nothing if behaviour contradicts it.